U.S. Route 209: New York

 Before the designation of the New York highway system, what is now US 209 was part of the Gap Way, which ran from the Pennsylvania border at Port Jervis to Kingston.
 In the mid-1920s, a highway connecting PA 7 at Port Jervis to NY 10 (now US 9W) in Kingston via Wurtsboro and Napanoch was designated as NY 50.
 In 1927, the first official route log published by AASHO included the NY 50 alignment as part of US 6.
 A year later, AASHO modified the definition of US 6, placing the route along a new alignment farther south in the state.
 In turn, the Port Jervis–Kingston highway was redesignated US 6N.
 The designation remained in place until 1933, when it was removed.
 The former US 6N was then redesignated as NY 279.
 The road changed designations for the final time in April 1935, rejoining the U.S. Highway System and becoming part of an extended US 209.

 The portion of US 209 south of Kingston has remained virtually unchanged, with the exception of local realignments.
 Two such reroutings were in the vicinity of the hamlets of Spring Glen and Napanoch, where US 209 was initially routed on Phillipsport Road and Main Street, respectively.
 US 209 was realigned to bypass Napanoch c.
 1962, by which time construction had begun on a bypass of Spring Glen.
 It was opened to traffic by 1964.

 US 209 initially entered Kingston on what is now Old Route 209 and Hurley Avenue.
 Within the city, the route followed North Front Street, and Clinton, Albany, and Ulster Avenues to a terminus at East Chester Street (US 9W).
 At the time, US 209 had an overlap with NY 32 from Broadway to Flatbush Avenue.
-Construction began in the early 1960s on a new limited-access highway bypassing downtown Kingston to the northwest.
+Construction began in the early 1960s on a new four-lane freeway bypassing downtown Kingston to the northwest.
 The highway began at US 209 south of Hurley and ended at an interchange with US 9W north of Kingston and south of Lake Katrine, where it met the western terminus of NY 199.
 The new route was completed by 1964 and became a realignment of US 209.